tony-aw/tinycodet/README.md

   (because it doesn’t like packages defined inside package folder), and not uploaded here on GitHub; but I do perform the test with fake packages everytime I update this R package
-- 22 July: UPDATED TO R4.3.0.
-Simplified the internal code of the `%installed in%` operator.
+- 22 July 2023: UPDATED TO R4.3.0.
+Simplified the internal code of the
+  `%installed in%` operator.
 Removed the `substr_` - functions, and subsequently also the `stringfish` functionality: They were originally created for historical reasons that are no longer relevant